 With the introduction of the rotary press, printers simply modified their existing technology and built wooden rollers with a sheepskin cover filled with horsehair.
 While made with some precision, they could not coat the type effectively, and left a mark on the page where the stitching in the sheepskin cover did not transfer ink.

 In 1818, Robert Harrild developed the first ‘composition roller’, made of glue (from calfskins) and treacle — his development was based on the process used by the Staffordshire Potteries to add patterns to pottery.
 While this mixture was tacky enough to carry and transfer ink, the ingredients led to an instability of the roller.
 The glue gives up water in dry atmospheres and shrinks and cracks.
 In damper conditions, the glue takes up moisture and the roller swells.
 Thomas de la Rue added glycerol (US: glycerine) to that original mix.
 Glycerol has a tendency to absorb moisture from the air and this balanced to a degree the effects on glue to produce a more stable roller.
-Rollers still had to be made to suit the atmospheric conditions and seasons — so rollers were made to different recipes in different parts of the world, and also depending on whether it was summer or winter.
+Rollers still had to be made to suit the atmospheric conditions and seasons — so rollers were made to different recipes in different parts of the world, and depending on whether it was summer or winter.

 Making Composition Rollers